-PPT Presentation of research findings (22 minutes max).
-The schedule of presenters will follow the student list from SHU's Enrollment Services in reverse alphabetical order by last name.
-The first half of the class will make their presentation on this date.
-The presentation must include important items presented during the proposal presentation and continue with the findings, the discussion thereof, and the conclusion.
+PPT Presentation of the research paper (22 minutes max).
+The schedule of presenters will follow the reverse alphabetical order by last name.
+The first half of the class (in reverse alphabetical order!) will make their individual presentation on this date.
+The presentation must include detailed items included in proposal presentation and continue with the findings, the discussion thereof, and the conclusion.
+GRADED!

-PPT Presentation of research findings (22 minutes max).
-The second half of the class will make their presentation on this date.
-The presentation must include important items presented during the proposal presentation and continue with the findings, the discussion thereof, and the conclusion, as needed.
+PPT Presentation of the research paper (22 minutes max).
+The schedule of presenters will follow the reverse alphabetical order by last name.
+The second half of the class (in reverse alphabetical order) will make their individual presentation on this date.
+The presentation must include detailed items included in the proposal and continue with the findings, the discussion thereof, and the conclusion.
+GRADED!

 Research paper due date.
-Please submit the hard copy and email the electronic copy (as Word attachment) by 8pm.
+Please submit the hard copy in my office (slide under the door) and email the electronic copy, as Word attachment, by 5-30pm.
+GRADED!